 Join Us In Saving Mt Kenya

-Reaching the snow-capped summit is the ultimate joy of every mountain climber.
+Reaching the snow-capped summit is the ultimate joy of a mountain climber.
 However, those who love to scale the heights of Mt Kenya - the second highest

 mountain in Africa - have a reason to worry.
 Thanks to global warming and climate change, glaciers on Mt Kenya are melting at an alarming rate and